Geometric Baum-Connes assembly map for twisted Differentiable Stacks: Comparison with the classic assembly maps

 \subsection{Comparison with the analytic assembly map}

 Until now we have not assumed our groupoids to be Hausdorff.
-For Hausdorff groupoids there is an analytic version of the assembly map that has been very productive, in particular thanks to the extensive use of Kasparov's KK-theory methods.
+For Hausdorff groupoids there is an analytic version of the assembly map that has been very productive in many applications, in particular thanks to the extensive use of Kasparov's KK-theory methods.

-Let $R\rightrightarrows R_0$ be a Hausdorff Lie groupoid, we recall briefly the definition of its analytical K-homology group:
+Let $R\rightrightarrows R_0$ be a Hausdorff Lie groupoid, we recall briefly the definition of its analytical K-homology group from \cite{Tu3}: